Field Notes

 Where Does Wildlife Go?

-October 4, 2019We recently explored a small section of existing border wall habitat on the US side of the border with Mexico at Coronado Memorial.
-A sandy wash meanders southward through the park from the Huachuca Mountains and abruptly runs into the steel border wall.
-As we looked for signs of wildlife on the move, sure enough…
+We recently explored a small section of existing border wall habitat on the US side of the border with Mexico at Coronado Memorial.
+A sandy wash meanders southward through the…

 Read more »

-Wildlife Tracking 101: How many toes?
+Wildlife Tracking 101: How Many Toes?

-October 2, 2019Did you know you can separate animal footprints, also called tracks based on how many toes you see?
-There are many variables that can affect how many toes show up, ground type, speed of the animal, and age of the track.
-But if you can count the number of toes you see, you are on…
+Did you know you can separate animal footprints, also called tracks, based on how many toes you see?
+There are many variables that can affect how many toes show up…

 Read more »